Key strategies employed

 Although Group Purchasing Organizations (GPOs) often drive purchasing away from local suppliers by the nature of their business model, which seeks volume at the lowest cost, some GPOs have addressed the growing demand from members to increase opportunities to work with MWBEs and local businesses.
-Parkland’s GPO, Vizient, has a very robust supplier diversity program and is working with Parkland to source from more local vendors.
+Parkland’s GPO, Vizient, has a supplier diversity program and is working with Parkland to source from more local vendors.
 For example, Parkland worked with Vizient to encourage the company to add a regional printing company to their contract portfolio.
 Today, not only does Vizient connect this regional business to Parkland, but they also connect them to other regional institutions they serve.

 Director, Supplier Diversity & Ethical Sourcing